packagist/private-packagist-docs/docs/self-hosted/kubernetes-migration-guide.md

 kubectl scale deployment ui repo worker --replicas 0
 ```

-To verify that all ui, repo, and worker pods have been run the command below and verify that the pods don't appear in the list anymore.
+To verify that all ui, repo, and worker pods have been run execute the command below and verify that the pods don't appear in the list anymore.
 ```
 kubectl get pods
 ```